Total Pageviews

 The fortifications of The Old Fortress were constructed over a period of about 15 centuries in which during the late Venetian period the Spianada Square was built

-(Also note; the structure itself is closed)
+The structure itself is closed

-Back in 1718 lightning struck a storehouse filled with gun powder on the Old Fortress that killed hundreds of people which is still considered the largest catastrophe in the history of Corfu
+Back in 1718 lightning struck a storehouse filled with gun powder on the Old Fortress that killed hundreds of people, which is still considered the largest catastrophe in the history of Corfu

-The Old Fortress is separated from Corfu town by this artificial ditch called a contrafossa which now (as you can see) is a shelter for small boats
+The Old Fortress is separated from Corfu town by this artificial ditch called a contrafossa which now (as you can see) a shelter for small boats

 For all you movie buffs; The James Bond flick For Your Eyes Only (1981) had 90% filmed on Corfu with the one scene where Bond pushes the Mercedes off the cliff from the Old Fortress

-As i leave the Old Fortress & looking back from the streets of Corfu i marvel on how many nations (Byzantines, Venetians, French, Russians, English, Greeks, Italians & Germans) left their imprint in the making of this magnificent structure for all of us to enjoy in these modern times
+I marvel on how many nations (Byzantines, Venetians, French, Russians, English, Greeks, Italians plus Germans) left their imprint in the making of this magnificent structure for all of us to enjoy in these modern times

 Wednesday, May 29, 2024